Dingyun-Huang/chemdataextractorTADF/README.md

 Citing
 ------------

-If you use the database **chemdataextractor** in your work, please cite the following works:
+If you use the database or **chemdataextractorTADF** in your work, please cite the following works:

 Huang, D. & Cole, J. M. A Database of Thermally Activated Delayed Fluorescent Molecules Auto-generated from Scientific Literature with ChemDataExtractor.
 (2023) https://doi.org/10.6084/m9.figshare.24004182.